Kong/docs.konghq.com/app/plugins/ip-restriction.md

 ---                             | ---
 `name`                          | The name of the plugin to use, in this case: `ip-restriction` `consumer_id`<br>*optional*     | The CONSUMER ID that this plugin configuration will target.
 This value can only be used if [authentication has been enabled][faq-authentication] so that the system can identify the user making the request.
-`value.whitelist`<br>*optional* | Comma separated list of IPs or CIDR ranges to whitelist.
+`config.whitelist`<br>*optional* | Comma separated list of IPs or CIDR ranges to whitelist.
 Whitelist always takes the precedence over blackist.
-`value.blacklist`<br>*optional* | Comma separated list of IPs or CIDR ranges to blacklist.
+`config.blacklist`<br>*optional* | Comma separated list of IPs or CIDR ranges to blacklist.

 [cidr]: https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation
 [api-object]: /docs/{{site.data.kong_latest.release}}/admin-api/#api-object